Skip to content

 m=AmAcm = \frac{A_m}{A_c}

-Here AmA_m is the peak amplitude of the modulating signal.
-When m=1m = 1 (100% modulation), the envelope just touches zero on negative peaks — the theoretical maximum before over-modulation.
+where AmA_m is the peak amplitude of the modulating signal.
+When m=1m = 1 — that's 100% modulation — the envelope just touches zero on negative peaks.
+That's the theoretical maximum before you start over-modulating and making a mess.

 • Carrier at fcf_c with amplitude AcA_c